 A 3.4 km trail also links the town of Bentley with Aspen Beach at Gull

 Lake along Highway 12.
-There is also a 1.5-km paved trail immediately

-way, including the historic 2,100-ft Mintlaw trestle, may eventually
+the future, an abandoned railway right of way, including the historic 2,100-ft Mintlaw trestle, may eventually

 Additional future trails are envisioned along the Red Deer River valley

 and its tributaries.
 Red Deer is in the planning stages of extending Waskasoo Park as the